rgdotta/Newsletter-Signup/README.md

 ![](images/mailchimp.png)

 To try it out you have to download express, bodyParser and request modules.
+Don't forget to change your API key and campaign url in the app.js file.
 //